Laser Skin Resurfacing

 - Areas of the face to be treated are numbed with a local anesthetic.
 General anesthesia may be used when the entire face is treated.
 A partial-face laserabrasion takes 30 to 45 minutes, and the full-face treatment takes 1-1/2 to 2 hours.

 - Following laser resurfacing, a nonstick dressing is applied to the treatment sites for 24 hours.
-The patient then cleans the treated areas 2 to 5 times a day with saline or a diluted vinegar solution (see instructions below).
-An ointment such as Vaseline®, Eucerin®, or Aquaphor® is then applied.
-This wound care is intended to prevent any scab formation.
-In general, the areas heal in 5 to 21 days, depending on the nature of the condition that was treated and type of laser used.
+You will then cleans the treated areas two to five times a day with saline or a diluted vinegar solution (see instructions below).
+An ointment such as Vaseline® or moisturizing creams such as Eucerin®, or Aquaphor® are then applied.
+The purpose of using ointments or creams is to prevent any scab formation.
+In general, the areas heal in five to 21 days, depending on the nature of the condition that was treated and type of laser used.

 - Once the areas have healed, makeup may be worn to camouflage the pink to red color that is generally seen after laser skin resurfacing.
-Green-based makeups are particularly suitable for this camouflage since they neutralize the red color.
+Green-based makeups are particularly good choices for camouflage since they neutralize your red skin color as your skin heals.
 Oil-free makeups are recommended after laser resurfacing.
-The redness in the laser-treated sites generally fades in 2 to 3 months but may take as long as 6 months to disappear.
-The redness generally persists longer in blondes and redheads.
+The redness in the laser-treated sites generally fades in two to three months but may take as long as six months to up to a year to disappear.
+The redness generally persists longer in people with blonde or red hair.

 What are possible laser resurfacing complications?